cloudpotions/DocuMerge-for-LLMs/README.md

-# 🌟 DocuMerge for LLMs 🌟 ~ By Jesse Ellis with CloudPotions.com
+# 🌟 DocuMerge for LLMs 🌟 ~ By Jesse Ellis with CloudPotions.com - Director of Corporate Development - BPO Seats, the largest seat leasing and office Provider in the Phillipines - Message hello@bposeats.com if you are interested in outsourcing, AI Consultancy by yours truly, or any Tech Stacks

-Director of Corporate Development - BPO Seats, the largest seat leasing and office Provider in the Phillipines - Message hello@bposeats.com if you are interested in outsourcing, AI Consultancy by yours truly, or any Tech Stacks
+In summary, this Python script  consolidates a Github repository into one text file to train an LLM model, and also generates a comprehensive analysis of the codebase in a structured insights file.
+This allows training an LLM on the contents and high-level structure/characteristics of the repository.

 # 🌟 DocuMerge for LLMs 🌟

-🚀 **Easily prepare GitHub repositories for LLM analysis!**
+🚀 **Easily prepare GitHub repositories for AI LLM analysis!**

 Are you trying to train an LLM to analyze a GitHub repository or similar?
 Instead of manually extracting every single file and organizing it into a document, let **DocuMerge for LLMs** do the heavy lifting for you!
 This Python script consolidates all files in a repository into **two output files** that are perfect for LLM analysis.